Volunteer at I-House

 5. Special events

-The International House Davis hosts many events during the year.
-International dinners, fundraisers, international movies, Storytelling hour, UC Davis Picnic day Flag carriers and more.
-If you’d like to volunteer for these special events, you can check http://internationalhousedavis.volunteerlocal.com/volunteer/ for a list of upcoming events that need volunteers.
+The International House Davis hosts many events during the year: dinners, fundraisers, international movies, family events, UC Davis Picnic Day parade participants, and more.

 6. International Festival Davis